-THE first number of the Sunbeam contains four exquisite illustrations-The Woods at Penllegare, by Mr. J. D. Llewelyn; The Tournament Court in the Castle of Heidelberg, by Sir Jocelyn Coghill; Magdalen College, Oxford, from the Cherwell, by Professor Delamotte; and the Baptistry, Canterbury Cathedral, by Mr. F. Bedford.
+THE first number of the Sunbeam contains four exquisite illustrations-The Woods at Penllegare, by Mr. J. D. Llewelyn; The Tournament Court in the Castle of Heidelberg, by Sir Jocelyn Coghill; Magdalen College, Oxford, bury Cathedral, by Mr. F. Bedford.
 Mr. Llewelyn has caught with marvellous effect the light-tracery of branches-the path, the bridge, the moss around the roots, the heaped leaves on the turf.
 Sir Jocelyn Coghill brings out, with beautiful precision, the Raphael and Giulio Romano façade in the Tournament Court of Heidelberg Castle, the Octagon Tower of Frederick, the vegetation piled against the walls, and the windows which show only the shadows within.
 Magdalen College, "the point of mediæval romance that jewels the whole city" of Oxford, is delicately photographed by Professor Dolamotte, whose trees and water are wonderful, as well as his aerial perspective and the tone and outline of his architecture and landscape.
-Mr. Bedford's Baptistry, Canterbury Cathedral, may be described in one sentence : it is perfect.
+Mr. Bedford's Baptistry, Canterbury Cathedral, may be described in one sentence: it is perfect.

 purchases and investments will give the market a strong extra fillip upwards.
 Turkish Six per Cent.
-Bonds are rather more in demand, and have risen from 933 to 954, and look still to be tending to go even higher.
+Bonds are rather more in demand, and have risen from 931 to 951, and look still to be tending to go even higher.
 Four per Cent.
 Turkish continue steady.
-The foreign share market has greatly improved ; Luxem-bourgs and Lombardo-Venetian more especially.
+The foreign share market has greatly improved; Luxem-bourgs and Lombardo-Venetian more especially.
 Grand Trunk of Canada have not kept pace with the general im-provement; the delivery of shares in this undertaking has been heavy this account.
-In the heavy railway market, Leeds and Birmingham, and Great Westerns, have been most inquired after; the con-tinuation prices were not heavy, and it is probable that it has not been a heavy full account.
+In the heavy railway market, Leeds and Birminghor and has not been a heavy full account.
 Eastern Counties have made a stride upwards.
 South-Easterns are 15s. per share; the dividend, it is now under-stood, will be at the rate of 15s. per share, or 5 per cent. per annum; at their present price this would give 64 per cent.
 Caledonian are firm at 324, and with increased care in the Money Market will see a much higher figure.
 Yesterday and to-day money was easily obtainable at 6 per cent. on Government securities.
-A considerable business has been transacted in Joint-Stock Bauks.
-Ottoman and Egypt are better and the latter